basnijholt/unidep/README.md

 **A:** You can use the `local_dependencies` field in the `requirements.yaml` or `pyproject.toml` file to specify local dependencies.
 However, *if* a local dependency is *not* managed by UniDep, it will skip installing its dependencies!

-Either convert the package to use UniDep (🏆), or maintain a separate `requirements.yaml` file, e.g., for a package called `foo` create, `foo-requirements.yaml`:
+To include all its dependencies, either convert the package to use UniDep (🏆), or maintain a separate `requirements.yaml` file, e.g., for a package called `foo` create, `foo-requirements.yaml`:

 ```yaml
 dependencies: